 Mormon Modesty (What I’d Like My Daughters to Know)

 2. DRESS IS A FORM OF COMMUNICATION.
 The way you dress says something, just as if you wore a sign on your shirt or forehead.
 The problem is that WHAT IT COMMUNICATES IS OFTEN AMBIGUOUS.
 If you walk down the street in a miniskirt and stickers on your nipples, many guys are going to think you are TRYING to communicate something like “I’m sexually available, please make advances on me”.
-In fact they are going to think that anytime you push the envelope of what socially “acceptable”.
-What they think is NOT YOUR FAULT.
+In fact they are going to think that anytime you push the envelope of what is socially “acceptable”.
+And the things that men think about you are NOT ENTIRELY YOUR RESPONSIBILITY, (although if you strongly push the envelope of accepted norms you can’t be surprised when guys think you’re attempted to communicate corresponding levels of sexual availability to them!)
 But it is something your going to have to deal with, so be smart about it.
-If a boy gets a tattoo on his forehead that says DTF, he’s sending a message.
+If a boy gets a tattoo on his forehead that says something provocative like DTF, he’s sending a message.
 And whether he meant to communicate “Dare To Fly” or “Down To F#&%” might not matter as much as what OTHERS THINK HE’S TRYING TO COMMUNICATE.
 So he’s going to have to deal with that in the work place, and social arena and all parts of his life.
 This is no different with your clothing.
 Understand what different types of apparel communicate to men and other girls and make sure that’s the message you want to send.

 What you wear to church or school or the swimming pool communicates something different to all the people who look at you.
 (Just like the type of house you live in or car you drive or bumper stickers & shirt slogans you sport).
 Become savvy to what you are communicating by your apparel and take responsibility for it.
 But at the same time you are only responsible to a certain extent–and that extent is dictated by society as a whole NOT BY SOME FRINGE ASPECT of society.
 Some will tell you that “you are NOT responsible for other people’s thoughts”.
 Others will tell you “You ARE LARGELY responsible for other people’s thoughts”.
 Both of these are extreme stances of a complex situation.
 The truth is, society at large makes the rules for what’s “normal” and you as a youth must learn what is “normal” or mainstream and then decide whether you want to push the envelope of those norms or be conservative in keeping those norms.
 I hope you’ll consult with me to get a feel for what’s mainstream in our social circle and be sure that you are communicating intelligently within those bounds.